contextworks/hashbang/README.md

 # Hashbang

+__Before using this module, I highly recommend reading [Broken URLs](http://www.tbray.org/ongoing/When/201x/2011/02/09/Hash-Blecch) by Tim Bray.
+Using hashbang URLs is pretty bad for web standards and the web in general.
+Proceed if you absolutely must.__

 Many web applications are now using the #! ("hashbang") URL syntax, where all internal links are loaded using AJAX and only the hash is modified.
 Google has announced a [AJAX URL crawling specification](http://code.google.com/web/ajaxcrawling/docs/getting-started.html) to allow these links to be crawled without using Javascript.
 Simply put, any link such as `/#!/foo` is requested as `/?_escaped_fragment_=/foo`.

 This module overloads the [Kohana](http://kohanaframework.org/) `Request::instance` method to redirect all `_escaped_fragment_` requests to real URLs.
 Hashbang assumes that any URL `/#!/foo/bar` displays the same content as `/foo/bar`.
 Your application URLs must follow this format or Hashbang will not work as expected.